-The Cook County School District (CCSD) believes in educating the 2l't century student by allowing them to access technology through different means.
+The Cook County School District (CCSD) believes in educating the 2lst century students by allowing them to access technology through different means.
 The CCSD encourages and supports appropriate and responsible use of technology and will take reasonable measures to ensure that students are protected and that the technology aligns with educational objectives.
-A copy of the Cook Technology Acceptable Use and Internet Safety Policy can be viewed and/or obtained at all schools and at www.cook.kl2.ga.us
+A copy of the Cook Technology Acceptable Use and Internet Safety Policy can be viewed and/or obtained at all schools and at www.cook.kl2.ga.us o I am aware of the contents of the Cook County School Handbook that includes the Parent's Right to Know, Student Code of Conduct, Bus Conduct, and